funamizu-lab/Ishizu_et_al_2023/README.md

   Expected outputs were the figrues and the relevant source data in our paper.

-  The run time of almost all scripts were within 1 minute (in 10 minutes at maximum).

 ### 3. How to use

-  You can get access to the spike and behavioral data from the following cites:
+  You can get access to the spike and behavioral data from the following link:

-DOI: 10.6084/m9.figshare.24319705
+**DOI: 10.5281/zenodo.10881334**

-For the MATLAB code here to work, the above data are needed to convert into the appropriate intermediate files.
+For the MATLAB code here to work, the above data including the appropriate intermediate files are needed.

-The costom codes for data preprocessing are available from the corresponding author upon reasonable request.
+1. Please download the code files and the intermediate files
+2. Please set the path of the code files and the intermediate files in Matlab
+3. Please change the adress written in the script (**makefile/auc_folders.m; makefile/fof_folders.m; makefile/mpfc_folders.m**) into the appropriate address of your local folder
+4. Please run the code according to the scpirt of **makefile/makeFigures.m**

+### 4. Note

+  Additionally, you can get the spike and behavioral data from the following link:

+**DOI: 10.6084/m9.figshare.24319705**

 ## Reference